Skip to content

 Most of these languages have been spoken for millennia, but the introduction of Spanish and Portuguese by European colonizers centuries ago set in motion a system of forced assimilation that led to the loss of languages and other aspects of native culture.
 The colonial legacy in the Americas shaped governments and other institutions, resulting in indigenous people frequently encountering racism, discrimination, violence and stigmas about speaking in indigenous tongues.

 Nevertheless, hundreds of native languages survive to this day only to face new pressures.
-Gabriela Pérez Báez, director of the Recovering Voices Department at The Smithsonian National Museum of Natural History, says many native languages are on the brink of extinction.
+Gabriela Pérez Báez, director of the Recovering Voices at The Smithsonian National Museum of Natural History, says many native languages are on the brink of extinction.

 Those in danger include indigenous languages that appear to be thriving when you look at the whole “family” such as Zapotec, a language still spoken by nearly half a million people in Mexico.
 If you drill down to examine the state of Zapotec’s local variations, however, a much more precarious situation becomes apparent, says Pérez Báez.